hongyileoxu/hongyileoxu.github.io/_posts/2022-10-13-great-resources.md

 Data and Topics
 -   Private Equity and Venture Capital:
     -   Amazing [datasets]([https://michaelewens.com](https://privatepublicmkts.com/data-sources/)) in PE and VC by Professor Michael Ewens.

+Other Nice Sources:
+-  A collection from Xuanli Zhu: [Guide2EconRA](README.md)